 Tiana is one of a very small number of attorneys who have an intimate understanding of law and culture in both U.S. and China; extensive investigation and litigation experience in both jurisdictions; and a strong track record of handling complicated legal and compliance issues in various forums in both countries.
 Recognized for her impressive experience in handling complicated cross-border investigations and litigation, Tiana was selected as one of the five “Top Attorneys under 40” for White Collar by Law360 in 2017, one of the most well-respected recognition for attorneys under 40 in the United States.

-In the 2018 edition of Chambers Asia-Pacific Guide, Tiana was recognized as “Up and Coming” for China Corporate Investigations/Anti-Corruption, and singled out for “her ability to provide sound advice on Chinese matters”, with one client calling her insight “unique and truly valuable”.
+In the 2020 edition of Chambers Asia-Pacific Guide, Tiana was recognized as one of the ranked lawyers for China Corporate Investigations/Anti-Corruption.
+According to Chambers Asia-Pacific 2018, she has been singled out for “her ability to provide sound advice on Chinese matters”, with one client calling her insight “unique and truly valuable”.
 Another impressed source noted that Tiana will “give a solution that is workable and practical but will also mitigate risks” and “it's very easy to work with her”.
-She has been named as a “Leading Lawyer” for China Regulatory and Compliance by Legal 500 Asia-Pacific in 2018.
+She has been named as a “Leading Lawyer” for China Regulatory and Compliance in 2018–2020 and for China Dispute Resolution in 2020 by Legal 500 Asia-Pacific.